lucaminudel/Objects-relationships-Coding-Dojo/README.md

   - [ ] more method call chains?
 11. **Head parts**
   - [x] connect head to the neck.
 As before update report indentation.
+  - [ ] same classes had to change?
+  - [ ] more method call chains?
 12. **Head parts On/Off status format change**
   - [x] if you are using boolean as current representation, change it for the neck and the head to enum, constants or flags.
 Or the other way round.
+  - [ ] take again notes of the classes that had to change.
+What do you think of this other coupling?

 ## Exercise 2.
 Target design